Sounders get approval to host fans for 2021 season, but still await final decision from Gov. Inslee

 STREAMLINED FOOD & BEVERAGE OPTIONS

 Grab & Go options have been added throughout Lumen Field to decrease contact between staff and fans.
 All food options are being served in a container with a lid and utensils will be individually wrapped, while Plexiglas guards are installed at all counters and point-of-sale systems to protect both fans and staff.
-Self-ordering Kiosks have also been installed to further reduce contact.
+Self-ordering kiosks also have been installed to further reduce contact.

 A reduced menu is being offered to start the MLS season to account for quicker transaction times for guests and less congestion in the kitchen and prep areas.